-Whether it was amateur wrestling, bodybuilding, football, track, and field, or even arm wrestling, Orndorff displayed a wide-ranging athletic aptitude that exceeded the capabilities of most men.
+Whether it was amateur wrestling, bodybuilding, football, track and field, or even arm wrestling, Paul Orndorff displayed a wide-ranging athletic aptitude that exceeded most men’s capabilities.

 "There wasn’t a sport I couldn’t do or couldn’t master; that was my mentality," Orndorff said during his acceptance speech for the Men’s Wrestling Award at the 2016 Cauliflower Alley Club Annual Reunion.